jelledruyts/AuthProxy/README.md

 The proxy should never host a User Interface, i.e. it should not generate HTML and only work with the IdP and app but not "present itself" to the end user.

 The proxy interacts with the application only through a stable HTTP based "contract".
 For example, the app generally shouldn't care if the user just authenticated directly from the IdP, or if authentication was performed through a session cookie for a subsequent call.
-The app should mostly expect to see the same relevant information passed in for each call.
+The app should expect to see the same relevant information passed in for each call.

 On top of that, to make it easier to build apps using the reverse proxy, a client SDK for all major runtimes/languages (.NET, Java, Python, Go, ...) could be convenient to: